 Most homes are a little cookie cutter to one another, but roof loads can vary quite a bit from region to region and need to be customized per home and needs for that home.

-When most people think or imagine about roof, a gabled roof is what usually comes to mind as it’s the most common roof style used in a traditional home.
-Gabled roofs are triangular in shape which has the advantage of water drainage to eliminate leaks in the roof.
+When most people think or imagine a roof, a gabled roof is what usually comes to mind as it’s the most common roof style used in a traditional home.
+Gabled roofs are triangular in shape which has the advantage of water drainage which eliminate leaks in the roof.